 For years I have enjoyed helping writers finesse their manuscripts through thoughtful and informed feedback.
 I always feel honored to be part of a story’s evolution and a writer’s self-confidence, so it seems natural to expand my offerings in this broader way.
 I would be delighted to help you, too.

 * I studied the craft of writing long before earning an MFA in Writing (concentrated on Children’s and Young Adult Literature).
 As a Vermont College of Fine Arts (VCFA) student, I critically analyzed hundreds of titles, from picture books through YA.
-(In case you’re wondering, my critical thesis was about creative approaches to picture book biographies.)

 * I currently have five published books, two additional forthcoming titles, and others (various genres) in progress.
 Click here to learn more about my most recent acclaimed picture book biography, Step Right Up: How Doc and Jim Key Taught the World About Kindness (Lee and Low, 2016).